 5 reasons to consider a career in software development

 Before we start with the list, look around you.
 Pretty much everything from your laptop to your smartphone, from your car to your TV, requires some input from a software developer.
 It’s true.
 I love to use the example of the Ford F150 pickup truck.
 Apparently, this is made up using over 150 million lines of code.
+The average car apparently has 100 million lines of code.
 Technology is all around us, and as we continue to invent and create things, technology and coders are going to become all the more important.